dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 #### Pulling images
 When you decide which DHIS2 version and image variant you are interested in, here's how you can pull it from Docker hub:

-- `Docker pull dhis2/core-dev:master-tomcat-9.0-jdk8-openjdk-slim` - this command will pull the image from `core-dev` repository.
+- `docker pull dhis2/core-dev:master-tomcat-9.0-jdk8-openjdk-slim` - this command will pull the image from `core-dev` repository.
 The image has the DHIS2 war build from the `master` branch.
 The image is built on top of ```tomcat-9.0-jdk8-openjdk-slim``` base image.

-- `Docker pull dhis2/core:2.32.2-tomcat-8.5.34-jre8-alpine` - this command will pull the image from `core` repository.
+- `docker pull dhis2/core:2.32.2-tomcat-8.5.34-jre8-alpine` - this command will pull the image from `core` repository.
 The image has DHIS2 version 2.32.2 and is based on `tomcat-8.5.34-jre8-alpine` tomcat image.

 If you don't care about image variant, you can use default one and pull the image like this:
-- ```Docker pull dhis2/core:2.31.6 ``` - this will pull the image with DHIS2 version 2.31.6.
+- ```docker pull dhis2/core:2.31.6 ``` - this will pull the image with DHIS2 version 2.31.6.
 Before 2.33, the default image was based on `tomcat-8.5.34-jre8-alpine`, but we decided that `8.5-jdk8-openjdk-slim` will suite us better.
 Note, that you should use this option only when you don't care about the tomcat version, java environment or OS variant.
 If you want more control, use the explicit image variants.

 ## How-To's
 Now that you know how to find the images you are looking for, we can go through the basic use cases you might have for DHIS2.
 If you have another use case that is not covered by this guide, let us know in the [CoP](https://community.dhis2.org/).
-We will use [Docker-compose](https://docs.Docker.com/compose/) to simplify the process.
+We will use [Docker Compose](https://docs.Docker.com/compose/) to simplify the process.

 ### DHIS2 Docker instance
 DHIS2 instance running inside Docker container is not different from traditionally set up DHIS2 instance.
 The basic requirement for the instance is dhis.conf file where you define your database configuration and additional DHIS2 properties.
 To successfully run DHIS2 instance inside Docker you will need to attach this file as a volume to /DHIS2_home directory inside the Docker container.
 Here's the Docker command to achieve that:

-`Docker run -v $pathToYourDhisConf:/DHIS2_home/dhis.conf dhis2/core:2.32.0`
+`docker run -v $pathToYourDhisConf:/DHIS2_home/dhis.conf dhis2/core:2.32.0`

 $pathToYourDhisConf should be a relative path of dhis.conf file in the machine you are running Docker on.

-### DHIS2 with empty postgres database using Docker-compose
+### DHIS2 with empty postgres database using Docker Compose
-Here's an example `Docker-compose.yml` file which will help you to run both DHIS2 and postgres database instances inside separate Docker containers in no time.
+Here's an example `docker-compose.yml` file which will help you to run both DHIS2 and postgres database instances inside separate Docker containers in no time.

     version: '3'
 	  services: